 Locally systemic fungicides also enter into the plant, but in comparison to systemic fungicides, remain in the vicinity of the application site and cannot move to the distant parts of the plant.
-That's why they can prevent the development of the disease only near the sprayed surface.
+That's why they can prevent development of the disease only near the sprayed surface.
 Since the rain cannot wash them off, they protect plants for a longer period of time.

-Another kind of fungicides is translaminar fungicides (semi systemic) which get redistributed from the upper to the lower (not sprayed) leaf surface.
+Another kind are translaminar fungicides which get redistributed from the upper to the lower (not sprayed) leaf surface.